Ashutoshsrivastava11/NewsFusion-Integrating-Top-News-Sources-in-Real-Time/README.md

 # Overview

 ### NewsFusion Pro integrates news from prominent sources such as:
-The Hindu
+The Hindu,
-India Times
+India Times,
-The New York Times
+The New York Times,
 And more...

 The platform enables users to view headlines from various newspapers, categorize news into sections, and stay updated with the latest global news.